dangdeptrai29/InCollege-Project/README.md

-# InCollege Project – Week 5 Deliverable

-## Description

-This repository contains the **Week 5 deliverable** for the InCollege Project.
-The objective of this milestone is to complete the connection system by enabling users to **accept or reject pending connection requests** and **view their established network**.
-All inputs are read from file, all outputs are displayed on screen and duplicated into a file for validation.

----

-## Key Features

-### ✅ Manage Pending Connection Requests
-- View all pending connection requests (from Week 4).
-- Accept or reject each request individually.
-- Accepting a request:
-  - Creates a permanent connection between the two users.
-  - Removes that request from the pending list.
-- Rejecting a request:
-  - Simply removes it from the pending list.
-- The user receives confirmation after each action.

-### ✅ Display Established Network
-- A new menu option `5.
-View My Network` shows all users currently connected to the logged-in user.
-- Each connection displays at least the connected user's full name and may include their University and Major.

-### ✅ File I/O Requirements
-- **Input**: All inputs are read from `io/InCollege-Input.txt`.
-- **Output**: All screen output is mirrored to `io/InCollege-Output.txt`.
-- This ensures reproducible, automated testing.

----

-## Tester Responsibilities

-Testers are responsible for verifying every new feature end-to-end:

-1. **Develop Test Cases**:
-   - Accept single connection.
-   - Reject single connection.
-   - Mixed accept/reject scenario.
-   - Network display after accepted requests.
-   - Edge cases (no pending requests, multiple requests).

-2. **Run Automated Tests**:
-   Use the helper script to compile, seed test data, and run each case.

-3. **Verify Outputs**:
-   Compare program console vs. output files — they must be identical.

----

-## Installation & Usage

-### Prerequisites
+## InCollege Project – Week 8 Deliverable

+### Description

+This repository contains the Week 8 deliverable for the InCollege Project.
+The objective of this milestone is to implement the Basic Messaging System (Part 1), enabling users to send private messages to other users they are already connected with.

+All inputs are read from file, and all outputs are displayed on screen and duplicated into an output file for verification and automated testing.

+### Key Features

+- **Messaging System – Part 1 (Send Message)**
+  - A new Messages option is added to the main post-login menu.
+  - Upon selecting Messages, users will see:
+    1. Send a New Message
+    2. View My Messages (under construction for this week)

+- **Sending a Message**
+  - The user selects Send a New Message and enters the recipient’s username.
+  - The program verifies:
+    - The recipient exists and is already connected to the sender.
+    - If not connected or not found, an appropriate error is displayed.
+  - After validation, the user is prompted to enter message content (free-form text).
+  - Once entered:
+    - The message is persistently saved in a data file.
+    - Confirmation is displayed on screen and recorded in the output file.

+- **Message Persistence**
+  - Each message record includes:
+    - Sender’s Username
+    - Recipient’s Username
+    - Message Content
+    - (Optional) Timestamp of when the message was sent
+  - Messages remain available even after the program exits (for Week 9 retrieval).

+- **File I/O Requirements**
+  - Input: All inputs are read from `io/InCollege-Input.txt`.
+  - Output: All screen output is mirrored to `io/InCollege-Output.txt`.
+  - Ensures reproducible and verifiable test runs.

+### Tester Responsibilities

+Testers are responsible for verifying all new message-sending functionality end-to-end.

+- **Develop Test Cases**
+  -  Positive cases (sending messages to valid connections)
+  -  Negative cases:
+    - Sending to non-existent users
+    - Sending to users not in network
+    - Sending to pending connections
+    - Sending overly long messages (edge case)
+  - Persistence test: Verify that sent messages are saved correctly.

+- **Run Automated Tests**
+  - Use the provided script to compile, seed data, and run each case.

+- **Verify Outputs**
+  - Compare the console and output files — they must be identical.

+### Installation & Usage

+#### Prerequisites

 Install GnuCOBOL on Linux/macOS/WSL:

 ```bash
 sudo apt-get install open-cobol
 # or